 PLASTIC SCOOTER can accommodate a variety of movements which is wonderful for vestibular input.
 This is another top pick for calming the sensory system and it’s a ton of fun.
 Scooter can hold up to 175 lbs.

 HANGING POD CHAIR AND SWING rocks!
 We have this swing chair in our OT room and we use it for reading, sensory input, and spinning.
 Swinging develops the sense of balance and body perception.
 It also brings a feeling of well-being and relaxation.
 Ages 3+ to adult; holds up to 175 lb.
-We added 150 lb. anchors and a swivel clip for added security and easy of movement.
+We added heavy-weight anchors and a 500 lbs. swivel clip for added security and easy of movement.
+Works great!

 THERAPEUTIC SWING is a great therapy tool.
 We’ve used it several times in therapy and love it.
 For us, it’s a bit out of our price range at the moment, but on our wish list.
-The standard elastic therapeutic swing has a maximum capacity of 80 lbs., while the jumbo size has an increased capacity of 165 lbs (you can find here.)
+The standard elastic therapeutic swing has a maximum capacity of 77 lbs., while the jumbo size has an increased capacity of 165 lbs (you can find here).

 GONGE RIVERSTONES are a great tool for improving coordination and balance.
 Each side of the stones vary in steepness and difficulty providing much-needed input and fun.
 The rubber rim prevents slipping and provides tactile stimulation.
 They remind me or a mini rock wall, but for your feet.